E-CAM/E-CAM-Library/Classical-MD-Modules/modules/OpenPathSampling/ops_plumed_wrapper/readme.rst

 It can be installed by running ``pip install -e .`` from the root directory of the package.

-It requires to have the PLUMED development version with the cython wrapper installed from: https://github.com/plumed/plumed2; and to source the file '/path/to/plumed2/sourceme.sh'
+It requires to have the PLUMED development version (with the cython wrapper) installed from: https://github.com/plumed/plumed2; and to source the file ``/path/to/plumed2/sourceme.sh``

 For more details on PLUMED, see: http://plumed.github.io/doc-master/user-doc/html/_installation.html